-In addition, indulging in foods that are high in fats and carbohydrates are pretty soothing and can really help calm and soothe our seniors.
-As a result, this is why a bar of chocolate after a tiring day feels so soothing and good.
+In addition, indulging in foods high in fats and carbohydrates is pretty soothing and can help calm and soothe our seniors.
+As a result, this is why a bar of chocolate after a tiring day feels so soft and pleasing.
 Simple carbohydrates instantly lit up our moods.
 They soothe our emotions and temporarily make us happy.
-However, once in a while indulgence is acceptable.
-It is important to realize, that making a habit of overeating carbohydrate and fat-rich foods can prove to be harmful to our senior parents.
-For this reason, family caregivers should be watchful about the pattern of their parents.
+However, once in a while, indulgence is acceptable.
+We must realize that overeating carbohydrate and fat-rich foods can harm our senior parents.
+For this reason, family caregivers should be watchful of the pattern of their parents.

-Reasons your elderly loved is overeating
+Reasons why your loved one is overeating

 Various reasons that contribute to emotional overeating

-Signs that our elderly are overeating
+Signs that our loved ones are overeating

-Important indications of overeating.
+Essential indications of overeating.

-- Your senior parents reach out for high sugar foods, instead of healthy alternatives.
+Your senior parents reach out for high-sugar foods instead of healthy alternatives.

-- They feel hungry soon after eating a meal.
+They feel hungry soon after eating a meal.

-- Your parents prefer junk food for all the meals of the day.
+Your parents prefer junk food for all the meals of the day.
 They don’t like the regular food served and always order junk food for themselves.

-- You find your senior loved one to become cranky or angry when their comfort food is not available in the house.
+You find your senior loved one to become cranky or angry when their comfort food is not available in the house.

-- Your parents continue to eat.
-When they should have stopped after an appropriate proportion.
+Your parents continue to eat when they should have stopped after an appropriate proportion.